xuyangkang/AlgorithmTemplates/Readme.md

 For full:

 1. Put or emacs_config.el to ~/.emacs
-2. Change snippet dir "~/AlgorithmTemplates/snippets" to your location
+2. In .emacs, Change my snippet template dir "~/AlgorithmTemplates/snippets" to your
 3. M-x irony-install-server (you may need clang library to build irony)

 ## Usage